segmentio/segment-docs/src/connections/test-connections.md

 **The Event Tester experienced an error when sending my event.
 Why did this happen?**

-If you experience an error, [let Segment know](mailto:friends@segment.cim) and the support team will help you troubleshoot the issue.
+If you experience an error, [let Segment know](mailto:friends@segment.com) and the Segment team will help you troubleshoot the issue.